ma-serra/OpenContracts/docs/permissioning/consolidated_permissioning_guide.md

     """
     Check if user has specific permission for object.

+    ENHANCED: Now handles annotation privacy model automatically.
+    - For annotations with created_by_analysis: requires matching permission on analysis
+    - For annotations with created_by_extract: requires matching permission on extract
+    - Structural annotations bypass privacy for READ operations
+    - Then checks document+corpus permissions using AnnotationQueryOptimizer

     Note: include_group_permissions=True is important for checking
     permissions that come from group membership (e.g., public access).
     Tests typically use include_group_permissions=True to get accurate results.